 Students from the Università degli Studi di Milano that have acquired extra-numerary CFU during their LT course by passing MBC exams, can ask for those credit to be recognised among the 120 CFU required for MBC graduation.

-Students from other Universities, upon graduation (between October 2018 and December 2018), must present certification of the awarded degree at the Segreteria Studenti.
+Students from other Universities, upon graduation, must present certification of the awarded degree at the Segreteria Studenti.

 N° of places reserved to non-EU students resident abroad